fallahn/xygine/tutorial/part_4/readme.md

 while is sits on the paddle.
 In the event handler, which launches the ball on a button press, the `Collider` is also updated and its 'dynamic' property set to true.

-Speaking of walls, we can't really test the collision while the ball is free to fly out of the arena.
+Currently we can't really test the collision while the ball is free to fly out of the arena.
 In `createScene()`, below where the paddle entity is created, create three new entities, one for the top wall, and two for the left and right sides.
 These entities need only a `Transform` component along with the `Broadphase` and `Collider` components to